-One of the main goals of the first project is to validate your ability to rapidly bring new ideas to market.
-You want this application to be a catalyst—something that gets the organization excited and open to experimentation.
+One of the main goals of the first projects is to validate your ability to rapidly bring new ideas to market.
+You want these applications to be something that gets the organization excited and open to experimentation.

-Therefore, it’s important that the application can go live quickly, typically in 30 days.
-These projects are called lighthouse projects, as they are model projects aimed to have a signal effect of inspiration and guidance for numerous follow-up projects.
+Therefore, it’s important that you identify quick wins that can go live quickly, typically in 30 days.
+Gartner calls them ‘Island’ projects, as they are limited in scope and can stand alone in production.
 The key is to show results quickly to create a flywheel effect that accelerates momentum for your digital innovation initiative.

-Your first project should also be highly visible within the organization.
-It must have the right urgency and executive support, as well as deliver tangible business value.
+Your first projects should also be highly visible within the organization.
+They must have the right urgency and executive support, as well as deliver tangible business value.
 You want to ensure the results get noticed and your success gets shared.

-The goal is for word of the first project success to spread like wild fire throughout the organization.
-Suddenly, there are colleagues banging at your door, saying things like, “I heard you delivered that application in 30 days.
+You want word of your initial successes to spread like wildfire throughout the organization.
+Suddenly, you’ll have colleagues banging at your door, saying things like, “I heard you delivered that application in 30 days.
 How did you do that?
 Will it work for my project?”

-In addition to executive support, you want a project that requires direct business involvement.
+In addition to executive support, you want projects that require direct business involvement.
 This isn’t unusual with digital innovation projects, as the requirements are often unclear and need to be refined through collaboration with, and feedback from, the business.
 The goal is to illustrate the higher level of creativity and collaboration facilitated by this new approach.